 Not Made Up

 - A minimum of 45 credit hours must have been earned in class on the Columbia campus.

 - At least 75 percent of a student's academic work must be considered "liberal", i.e., emphasizing conceptual rather than applied material

 - No student who has received a grade of F at any college or university may be considered for membership.

 At the end of the review process, the Chapter sends letters to qualified students offering admission to the society.
-The Chapter uses the local address on file with the registrar's office for this mailing.
-Students who respond to the invitation, complete a data sheet, and participate in an initiation ceremony become members of Phi Beta Kappa.
+The Chapter uses the permanent address on file with the registrar's office for this mailing.
+You must respond to the invitation, complete a data sheet, and participate in an initiation ceremony to become a member of Phi Beta Kappa.

 More about liberal majors

 At least 75 percent of a student's academic work must be considered "liberal", i.e., emphasizing conceptual rather than applied material.
 Most courses in the traditional humanities, social science, science, or mathematics curricula are considered liberal.
 Applied or professional curricula are understood to include courses intended primarily to develop skills or vocational techniques, but they may have some "liberal" courses also.
 A list of the courses that meet this requirement for Phi Beta Kappa is compiled and maintained by the Chapter for use in the selection process.